matthewcpaul/mcp/index.md

 title: Work
 order: 1
 heading: Software Designer and Design Engineer specializing in designer, developer, and collaborative workflow tools.
-description: I have 10+ years of experience collaborating across teams to take new ideas from 0 to 1, designing and shipping enterprise products at scale, and building and maintaining design systems.
-I believe the best teams and products emerge at the intersection of design and engineering.
+description: Matthew Paul has 10+ years of designing 0–1 products, shipping enterprise software at scale, and building and maintaining design systems.
 ---

 <section class="c-grid__section">